Voyager Therapeutics (NASDAQ:VYGR) Downgraded by Zacks Investment Research to “Hold”

-Zacks Investment Research cut shares of Voyager Therapeutics (NASDAQ:VYGR) from a buy rating to a hold rating in a report published on Wednesday, Zacks.com reports.
+Zacks Investment Research lowered shares of Voyager Therapeutics (NASDAQ:VYGR) from a buy rating to a hold rating in a report issued on Wednesday, Zacks.com reports.

 According to Zacks, “Voyager Therapeutics, Inc. is a gene therapy company.
 It focuses on the development of treatments for patients suffering from severe diseases of the central nervous system.
 Its pipeline includes VY-AADC01, which is in Phase 1b clinical trials for treatment of Parkinson’s disease and preclinical programs comprise VY-SOD101 for a monogenic form of amyotrophic lateral sclerosis, VY-FXN01 for Friedreich ataxia and VY-HTT01 for Huntington’s disease as well as VY-SMN101 for neuromuscular disease.
 Voyager Therapeutics, Inc. is headquartered in Cambridge, Massachusetts. “

-VYGR has been the subject of several other research reports.
-Chardan Capital reduced their target price on shares of Voyager Therapeutics from $15.00 to $6.50 and set a neutral rating for the company in a research note on Wednesday, February 3rd.
-BTIG Research lowered shares of Voyager Therapeutics from a buy rating to a neutral rating in a research note on Wednesday, February 3rd.
-Morgan Stanley lowered their target price on shares of Voyager Therapeutics from $7.00 to $6.00 and set an equal weight rating on the stock in a report on Monday, April 26th.
-Wedbush lowered Voyager Therapeutics from an outperform rating to a neutral rating and cut their price target for the stock from $13.00 to $6.00 in a report on Wednesday, February 3rd.
-Finally, Robert W. Baird reiterated a hold rating and set a $6.00 price objective on shares of Voyager Therapeutics in a research note on Thursday, May 13th.
-Ten equities research analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
-The company presently has a consensus rating of Hold and an average price target of $10.05.
+VYGR has been the topic of several other reports.
+BTIG Research cut shares of Voyager Therapeutics from a buy rating to a neutral rating in a research report on Wednesday, February 3rd.
+Robert W. Baird reissued a hold rating and issued a $6.00 target price on shares of Voyager Therapeutics in a research report on Thursday, May 13th.
+Wedbush cut shares of Voyager Therapeutics from an outperform rating to a neutral rating and decreased their target price for the stock from $13.00 to $6.00 in a research report on Wednesday, February 3rd.
+Morgan Stanley decreased their target price on shares of Voyager Therapeutics from $7.00 to $6.00 and set an equal weight rating on the stock in a research report on Monday, April 26th.
+Finally, Chardan Capital reduced their price target on shares of Voyager Therapeutics from $15.00 to $6.50 and set a neutral rating on the stock in a research report on Wednesday, February 3rd.
+Ten research analysts have rated the stock with a hold rating and two have issued a buy rating to the company’s stock.
+Voyager Therapeutics has an average rating of Hold and an average target price of $10.02.

-Voyager Therapeutics (NASDAQ:VYGR) last issued its quarterly earnings results on Monday, May 10th.
-The company reported ($0.58) EPS for the quarter, beating analysts’ consensus estimates of ($0.64) by $0.06.
-Voyager Therapeutics had a negative return on equity of 66.46% and a negative net margin of 60.61%.
-On average, equities research analysts anticipate that Voyager Therapeutics will post -1.84 earnings per share for the current fiscal year.
+Voyager Therapeutics (NASDAQ:VYGR) last released its quarterly earnings results on Monday, May 10th.
+The company reported ($0.58) earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.64) by $0.06.
+Voyager Therapeutics had a net margin of 24.66% and a return on equity of 29.50%.
+On average, equities research analysts predict that Voyager Therapeutics will post -2.44 earnings per share for the current fiscal year.

-Several institutional investors and hedge funds have recently modified their holdings of the company.
-JPMorgan Chase & Co. increased its position in shares of Voyager Therapeutics by 120.4% in the first quarter.
-JPMorgan Chase & Co. now owns 1,348,556 shares of the company’s stock worth $6,353,000 after purchasing an additional 736,668 shares during the last quarter.
-Armistice Capital LLC increased its holdings in shares of Voyager Therapeutics by 25.6% in the 4th quarter.
-Armistice Capital LLC now owns 3,392,000 shares of the company’s stock worth $24,253,000 after buying an additional 692,000 shares during the last quarter.
-Morgan Stanley increased its holdings in shares of Voyager Therapeutics by 2,116.0% in the 4th quarter.
-Morgan Stanley now owns 716,333 shares of the company’s stock worth $5,121,000 after buying an additional 684,008 shares during the last quarter.
-Acadian Asset Management LLC raised its position in shares of Voyager Therapeutics by 375.2% during the 1st quarter.
-Acadian Asset Management LLC now owns 493,237 shares of the company’s stock valued at $2,323,000 after buying an additional 389,434 shares in the last quarter.
-Finally, AQR Capital Management LLC lifted its holdings in shares of Voyager Therapeutics by 116.6% during the 1st quarter.
-AQR Capital Management LLC now owns 362,438 shares of the company’s stock worth $1,707,000 after acquiring an additional 195,083 shares during the last quarter.
-Hedge funds and other institutional investors own 78.79% of the company’s stock.
+Several institutional investors and hedge funds have recently bought and sold shares of VYGR.
+Squarepoint Ops LLC purchased a new stake in shares of Voyager Therapeutics during the first quarter valued at approximately $67,000.
+Quantbot Technologies LP bought a new stake in shares of Voyager Therapeutics in the first quarter worth $70,000.
+XTX Markets LLC bought a new stake in shares of Voyager Therapeutics in the fourth quarter worth $76,000.
+Gabelli Funds LLC bought a new stake in shares of Voyager Therapeutics in the first quarter worth $78,000.
+Finally, ProShare Advisors LLC bought a new stake in shares of Voyager Therapeutics in the fourth quarter worth $82,000.
+Institutional investors own 68.65% of the company’s stock.

 About Voyager Therapeutics